Does your child or children with special needs have a brother or sister?

-What are the challenges or emotions your child experiences with their special needs brother or sister?
+What other challenges or emotions have you noticed your child experience with their special needs brother or sister?

 The contents of the Intensive Therapy for Kids Site, such as text, graphics, images, and other material contained on the Intensive Therapy for Kids Site (“Content”) are for informational purposes only.
 The Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition.